1. Introduction

 3. Work Experience and D of E

-We can occasionally support short term volunteering but only by exception and only when we have sufficient volunteers to provide supervision, all volunteers including short term need to go throug our induction process before volunteering.
+We can occasionally support short term volunteering but only by exception and when we have sufficient volunteers to provide supervision, all volunteers including short term need to complete our induction process before volunteering.

 For short-term volunteeering;